LibrePhotos/librephotos/apps/docs/_posts/contribution/0000-03-01-documentation.md

 ---
 ```

-Ensure you use a category name from the table above.
+Ensure you use a category ID from the table above.

 ## Local preview
 You can see what the documents will look like before you submit your pull request by setting up a local environment to do so.
 It is pretty easy really.